grummerd/responsive-design-flex-grid/README.md

 responsive-design-flex-grid
 ================================

 Layout arbitrary number of items in a responsive design flex grid.
 When a viewport resize occurs, # of items / row will rearrange.
-Maximum 4 items / column.
-See flex-grid-many.html for an example of having many flex-grids / page
+Maximum 6 items / column.
+Can have multiple flex-grids / page

 html meta properties
 -----------------